harshbharti7/TicketHUB/README.md

-TicketHUB - Your one stop solution
+TicketHUB - Your one stop solution.

 Ticket Booking Platform which provides secure and reliable ticket booking for events.